gmccreight/Memorize_Python/site/why.md

 > Which in turn means that for me, the real marginal cost is in the moment of
 > *writing* a new card.

-I found myself facing that same marginal cost.
-I had reached a marginal cost of zero on reviewing the already-prepared cards, but I wanted more knowledge.
+I found myself facing that same high marginal cost.
+Yes, reviewing the already-prepared cards was now quick and painless, but I wanted more knowledge;
-Much more.
-I had been creating new cards while reviewing the Python documentation, but unlike reviewing, which can be done casually on your phone, creating cards is a challenging and time-consuming process, so I wasn't creating nearly as many as I could consume.
+much more.
+To that end, I had been creating new cards while reviewing the Python documentation, but unlike reviewing, which can be done casually on your phone, creating cards is a challenging and time-consuming process, so I wasn't creating nearly as many as I could consume.
 Additionally, for the first few months I was creating sub-par cards.
 I could tell because one of them would come up for review and the question would be slightly ambigous, robbing me of